 - Next, add in slit green chili, chopped tomatoes, coriander leaves, and mint (pudina) leaves.
 Saute until the tomatoes are soft.
 Let it cool down and place them aside.

-- When the green peas, carrot, and potatoes are cooked, blend them (use only 2 tbsp of cooked peas and save remaining peas for later use) along with the cooked onions and tomatoes to a fine paste.
+- When the green peas, carrot, and potatoes are cooked, blend them (use only 2 tablespoon of cooked peas and save remaining peas for later use) along with the cooked onions and tomatoes to a fine paste.

 - Next, place a pan over medium heat and add a few teaspoons of oil.